Court rules against Okinawa's move to block U.S. base relocation

 NAHA, Japan, Sept.
 16, Kyodo

-A Japanese court ruled Friday that Okinawa Gov. Takeshi Onaga illegally revoked his predecessor's approval for landfill work needed to move a key U.S. air base within the island prefecture, delivering a blow to his efforts to block the relocation plan.
+A Japanese court on Friday ruled against Okinawa Gov. Takeshi Onaga's move to block the relocation of a key U.S. air base within the island prefecture, finding that his actions were "illegal" and calling the transfer plan the only solution to address safety and noise problems at the base.

-The former governor's approval for land reclamation was "legal," while Onaga acted illegally by not complying with the central government's order to retract his revocation, the Naha branch of the Fukuoka High Court said in the first judicial judgment on the high-profile dispute between Tokyo and Okinawa that is certain to be appealed by the prefectural government.
+Onaga reacted by vowing to appeal the ruling to the top court, while the central government hailed the decision that fully supported its arguments.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.